Buffett Undergraduate Research Fellowship Project Descriptions

 The World We Don't Know: Fallout from the Decline of Foreign Correspondents

-This project seeks to research the decline in traditional foreign correspondents and the impact this loss may have had on democracy at home and abroad, a rise in isolationism in America and a decline in knowledge about foreign news and the world for an upcoming book.
-The book will focus on the importance of foreign correspondents and what the world loses without more of them.
-The student in this role will assist the project by interviewing foreign editors and correspondents and surveying international news content.
+This project is centered around a book about the decline in traditional foreign correspondents and the impact this loss may have had on democracy, a rise in isolationism at home and abroad, and a decline in Americans' knowledge about foreign news and the world.
+The book focuses on the importance of foreign correspondents and what the world loses without more of them.
+Currently, the research revolves around the declining numbers of foreign correspondents, in costs, data and the business models—as well as new models that are offering hope and transforming the business today—how more reporting is done by local reporters working as freelancers, or through social media, or novel collaborations among news outlets to save money on international investigative projects and cross-border consortiums.

 Learn more